Tray dryers for drying wet, sticky or granulated products

 - The drying trays are then pulled out of the chamber and taken to the dump station.

-- Used for drying sticky matters
+- Used for drying sticky materials

-- Wet mass, paste can be dried
+- Wet mass, paste, powders, and chemicals can all be dried

 - Loading and unloading of materials can be done without any losses.

 - Batch drying is widely used by pharmaceutical companies.

 - Each batch is treated as separate entity.

 - Batch size can be small e.g., 250kg or less per batch (pharmaceutical) and 1000kg (chemical).